ItsMeWithTheFace/linux-process-runner/plan/DESIGN_DOC.md

 ## Library

 First we will define the concept of a job for this library.
-A job will consist of a unique ID, the command, supplied arguments, owning user and state (i.e., running, stopped).
+A job will consist of a unique ID (which will be a generated UUID), the command, supplied arguments, owning user and state (i.e., running, stopped).

 The library will contain the bulk of the logic to start, stop, and query for job info as well as getting the output of a running job.

 Users will be able to start a single job by providing a command and arguments in a request.
+The command will be run as a new process as `root` (or whichever user the server is started as).
 To start multiple jobs, the user will need to make multiple independent requests.

-To keep things simple, we will run these commands on the host instance itself under a provisioned user that is not `root`.
-Jobs started by any user will be run as this user internally.
-Ideally, we would want to isolate ownership of the jobs like having each Linux process running as the authenticated user.
-We could go further by spawning a separate instance to run each user's job on, to prevent multiple users' jobs from interfering with each other.
+When a job starts, its output will be appended to a file under `/var/log/linux-process-runner/<job_id>.log`.

-When a job starts, its output will be appended to a file under `/var/log/<job_id>.log`.
 Users looking to stream the output of a job will be met with the output of this log file from the beginning of execution.

 We can also stop a job by supplying the unique ID.
 This will terminate the job regardless of